 WordPress Security Plugins Summary

-One or other of these four plugins are sure to solve the particular security issues on your WordPress website.
+There are several good plugins that will secure your WordPress website.
+Sucuri, Malcare and Wordfence are my favourites.
 They provide a known base from which to start your countermeasures.
-There are several others that can be trialed.
-My pick of the litter is Wordfence – that’s because its reliable, has that core code verification feature and notifies you immediately of any plugin upgrades!
+My pick of the litter is Wordfence – that’s because it’s reliable, has that core code verification feature and notifies you immediately of any plugin upgrades!
+Malware and phishing code scanning is automatic, as is IP address blocking.

 WordPress Hacking Recovery